 This project is a collaboration between...

-...with close support from partnering organizations:
+...with close support from our partnering organization:

 At the Thunder Bay District Health Unit, we are committed to serving the public health needs of local diverse communities, including Indigenous communities and people.
 As part of our strategic plan, our commitments are to: